shawez/EC/README.md

 # Functional-heterogeneity
-This repository contains the R scripts to reproduce analyses in our paper on the functional heterogeneity of tumor-infiltrating lymphocytes (TILs).
+R scripts to reproduce analyses in our paper on the functional heterogeneity of tumor-infiltrating lymphocytes (TILs).
 ## Contact
 Please contact us: